-The reading “Not in Our Town” (pp. 67-74) tells the story of how the town of Billings, Montana responded to intolerance in their community.
+This lesson uses Facing History's publication Choosing to Participate.
+The Reading "Not in Our Town" (pp. 67-74) tells the story of how the town of Billings, Montana responded to intolerance in their community.
 This reading and the accompanying website www.niot.org can be used to help students explore issues such as hate crimes, civic participation and universe of obligation.
 The website also hosts a five-minute movie describing this story.
-Click here for an excerpt of this reading.

 At a meeting, temple officers chose not to speak out.
 Says Tammie, “They seemed to feel that to acknowledge a problem or identify ourselves as being different would make us stand apart.”
 Tammie refused to stay silent.
 (2)

 In the spring of 1993, after a conversation at a town meeting, Tammie, Margaret, and several others formed the Billings Coalition for Human Rights.
 “This wasn’t a Jewish issue, it was a human rights issue,” says Tammie.
 “We wanted to make the community aware of what was going on.”
 (3)

 That week, hundreds of menorahs appeared in the windows of Christian homes in Billings.
 ‘It wasn’t an easy decision,’ says Margaret.
 ‘With two young children, I had to think hard about it myself.
 We put our menorah in a living room window, and made sure nobody sat in front of it”…Some, nervous about jeopardizing their families, checked first with Wayne Inman, the chief of police at the time.
 ‘Yes, there’s a risk,’ he told callers.
 ‘But there’s a greater risk in not doing it.’
 (5)

 It’s estimated that as many as 6,000 homes in Billings had menorahs on display.
 “All along, our coalition had been saying an attack on one of us is an attack on all of us,” says Margaret MacDonald.
 “And God bless them, the people of this town understood.”
 (6)